 Ask your followers to engage with your content: like/ tag/ comment, for the chance to win a free giveaway.
 See the example below.

 To take this strategy of relationship-building to the next level, you can also include a lead magnet in your blog post.
-So when your Instagram follower clicks on your link in bio and lands on your website, he/ she can also see your lead magnet and sign up for your newsletters.
+So when your Instagram follower clicks on your link in bio and lands on your website, he/ she can also see your lead magnet (for example a PDF report of sorts) and sign up for your newsletters.